scalyr/opentelemetry-exporter-dataset/README.md

 [open-telemetry-contrib](./scalyr-opentelemetry-collector-contrib) exporter.

 Workflow is:
-1. Checkout your development branch in submodules
+1. Checkout your development branch in a subtree (e.g. `./dataset-go` or `./scalyr-opentelemetry-collector-contrib` directory)
 2. Build collector
 3. Run collector with your changes

-Advantage of using submodules is that you can modify your code directly here and once you are happy, you can commit it, push it, and then check it out in your primary location.

 ## Continous Integration and Delivery (CI/CD)